hxwang/Careercup150/file/ood.md

 - 8.6 Implement a jigsaw puzzle.
 Design the data structures and explain an algorithm to solve the puzzle.
 You can assume that you have a fitsWith method which when passed two puzzle pieces, return true if the two pieces belong together. [[Solution]](../code/8.6.java)

 - 8.7 Explain how you would design a chat server.
 In particular, provide details about the various backend components, classes, and methods.
 What would be th harest problem to solve? [[Solution]](../code/8.7.java)

+- 8.8 Othello is played as follows: Each Othello piece is white one one side and black on the other.
+When a piece is surrouned by its opponents on both the left and right sides, or both the top and bottom, it is said to be captured and its color is flipped.
+On your turn, you must capture at least one of your opponent;s pieces.
+The game ends when their user had no more valid moves.
+The win is assigned to the person with the most peices.
+Implement the object-oriented design for Othello.